abdelfattahradwan/Touch-Input/README.md

 ## Compatibility

-The source code in this project was written in ***Unity 2021.2.17f1*** compatibility with other versions is possible but has not been tested.
+The source code in this project was written in ***Unity 2021.2.17f1*** compatibility with earlier versions is possible but has not been tested.

-## Donations
+## Donating

 [Donations](https://ko-fi.com/winterboltgames) are not required but are appreciated ❤️